 Guéridon service is a movable service table or trolley from which food may be served.
 In effect, the guéridon is a movable sideboard or service station carrying sufficient equipment for the service requirements, together with any spare equipment that may be necessary.

-This service usually indicates serving foods onto the customer’s plates at the gueridon, but may also refer to other enhanced service techniques such as service using a drinks trolley, carving trolley, cheese trolley, or a sweet trolley.
+This service usually indicates serving foods onto the customer’s plates at the Gueridon, but may also refer to other enhanced service techniques such as service using a drinks trolley, carving trolley, cheese trolley, or sweet trolley.